SaadAhmad123/arvo-xstate/src/ArvoMachine/README.md

 });
 ```

-### Parameters

-- `contracts`: Object containing the self contract and service contracts
-- `types` (optional): Defines the shape of the context and tags
-- `actions` (optional): Custom actions for the machine
-- `guards` (optional): Custom guards for the machine

-### Returns

-An object containing the `createMachine` function.

-## setupArvoMachine.createMachine

-`createMachine` is a method returned by `setupArvoMachine`.
-It creates an Arvo-compatible XState machine based on the provided configuration.

-### Key Features

-- Creates an ArvoMachine instance
-- Performs additional checks to ensure Arvo constraints
-- Disallows 'invoke' and 'after' configurations

-### Usage
+The `contracts` parameter is particularly important as it defines the self contract and service contracts the machine will adhere to.
+The `self` contract specifies the version of the contract the machine implements, ensuring compatibility with the expected interface.

+The `services` contracts define the events the machine emits and regards as services.
+Interestingly, the event handlers for these contracts don't need to be present during the implementation phase.
+This allows for a fully decoupled system where the contract interface provides the necessary abstraction and definition of behavior.

+## setupArvoMachine.createMachine: Constructing the Machine

+Once the foundation is laid with `setupArvoMachine`, the next step is to actually create the Arvo-compatible state machine.
+This is where `setupArvoMachine.createMachine` comes into play.

+`createMachine` takes a machine configuration object and returns an `ArvoMachine` instance.
+During this process, it performs additional checks to ensure the machine adheres to Arvo's constraints.
+Notably, it disallows the use of 'invoke' and 'after' configurations, as these introduce asynchronous behavior.

+Here's an example of using `createMachine`:

 ```typescript
 const machine = setup.createMachine({